fruzs/dbt-course-fruzsi/Assignments/Assignment_2.md

 - If they used promo code or have unused promo code
 - Weather: when it s nicer out theymight be more likely to spend time with gardening.

-More stakeholders are coming to us for data, which is great!
-But we need to get some more models created before we can help.
-Create a marts folder, so we can organize our models, with the following subfolders for business units:

-Core:
+### Core:
-dim_product: The product dimension, containing name and id
+- dim_product: The product dimension, containing name and id
-dim_user: Containing the not sensitive information around the user and address
+- dim_user: Containing the not sensitive information around the user and address
+- dim_order: Basic dimensions of the order
-fct_order: The basic facts around the order
+- fct_order: The basic facts around the order
-Marketing
+- fct_product_stock_daily: This table shows what s the status of the stock each day when there are orders happening
+- int_sold_product_daily: is an intermediate table to calculate how much product is sold on daily level

+### Marketing:
+- dim_promo: The basic dimensions of a promotion
+- fct_promo_usage: Calculates how many orders the promotion is used per day, which can indicate the success of the marketing campaign
+- fct_user_order: Calculates how many orders a user has, how long it takes for the first order after user creation and also how many revenue the orders generate

-Product
+### Product
-Within each marts folder, create at least 1-2 intermediate models and 1-2 dimension/fact models.

-Explain the marts models you added.
-Why did you organize the models in the way you did?
-Use the dbt docs to visualize your model DAGs to ensure the model layers make sense Paste in an image of your DAG from the docs
+- fct_page_views: how many pageviews happen on the website

-(Part 2) Tests
+# (Part 2) Tests
-We added some more models and transformed some data!
-Now we need to make sure they’re accurately reflecting the data.
-Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above
-What assumptions are you making about each model? (i.e. why are you adding each test?)
-Did you find any “bad” data as you added and ran tests on your models?
-How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
-Apply these changes to your github repo
-Your stakeholders at Greenery want to understand the state of the data each day.
-Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.
+I adeded schema tests to check for not null and uniqueness.
+What is surprising that there are orders (with promo codes used) wihout creation timestamp which sounds weird, but perhaps they are placed through phone, if possible, so I didn't clean them.

+# Data quality
+Schema tests are applied every time with every build, so we would get alerted when something unusual happens.